lysender-lab/memo-rs/api/README.md

-# files-rs: Personal file storage API
+# memo-rs: Make Memories

-`files-rs` is a simple file storage service, written in Rust btw.
+`memo-api` is a simple file storage service.

 It is designed for personal use and not indended for large number of concurrent users.
 The goal of the service is to provide an economical way to store and retrieve